 - More Symbols of the Passover

 - Dreams of the Butler and the Baker

 - Hidden Symbols associated with the Passover

 - Are Dreams for Now or for the Future?

 The Body and Blood of the Passover Lamb

 According to Exodus 8:22, the Children of Israel were still living in Goshen in Egypt when the plagues started.
-Goshen was where they once enjoyed the “best of the land” to shepherd their livestock, but with a less than considerate Pharoah in office, Israel had been forced into slave labor.
+Goshen was where they once enjoyed the “best of the land” to shepherd their livestock.
+However, a few generations later, Egypt had a different leader.
+This Pharaoh was less than considerate and forced Israel into slave labor.
 Mercifully, God intervened and scheduled their departure from Egypt.